Republicans seek probe of abortion rules after Planned Parenthood videos

 About 40 percent of Planned Parenthood's funding comes from government health services, grants and reimbursements, which includes Medicaid managed care plans.

-(Additional reporting by Lindsay Dunsmuir in Washington and Alana Wise in New York; Editing by Cynthia Osterman)
+(Additional reporting by Lindsay Dunsmuir in Washington and Alana Wise in New York)